RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Object/ObjectTileGrip/README.md

 ```

 ## Notes
-This function is best used to handle moving along surfaces
+This function is best used to handle moving along surfaces.